hongtaoh/hugo-tutorial/content/post/2020-06-05-markdown-power.md

 {{<figure src="https://www.vetopia.com.hk/media/wysiwyg/Cute_Puppy.PNG" title="Title here" caption="Caption here" width="450">}}

 Of course you can add figures using the codes in the above cheatsheet, but you cannot add title and caption, and it's difficult to change width and height of the figure.
-You can do all of these using Hugo built-in shortcodes.
+You can do all of these using Hugo's [built-in shortcodes for figures](https://gohugo.io/content-management/shortcodes/#figure).

 You can also embed Vimeo and YouTube videos: